 Owls falling victim to household rat poison

-When we saw a recent post by the Bird and Exotic Animal Clinic in Williamstown we were very relieved that we'd decided to look for a humane way to deal with our ratty friends this winter.
-As soon as the cold weather hits, vet clinics see an influx of owls.
+In normal years, as soon as the cold weather hits, vet clinics see an influx of owls.
 The reason is that when rodents flock indoors to escape the cold, humans become desperate to be rid of them.
 We poison the rodents and they become slow and easy to catch, or die and make a quick meal for a hungry bird of prey.
 But the poison in the rodent can affect birds too, making them weaker and weaker until they injure themselves, starve, or simply pass out, where humans can then easily pick them up.
 Unfortunately by this stage, most of them don't make it despite intensive care.

 Research by Michael Lohr in Western Australia suggests that rodent poisons may be playing a role in the decline in Boobook Owl numbers.
 Of the owls tested Mr Lohr found that "More than 70 per cent of the boobooks tested had measurable levels of rodenticide and about 18 per cent had lethal levels.
 Another 33 per cent had levels that were in the dangerous-to-lethal range."